Free shipping on orders $100 or more!

 There are steps we metalsmiths take to cut down on firescale and ways to remove it.

-If heat control and flux don’t work, you have to figure out how to get rid of the firescale.
+If heat control and flux don’t prevent firescale then you have to figure out how to get rid of the it.
 Your options are:

 There is so much involved in making jewelry!
 The obvious, is creativity and artistry, but there is math, chemistry and physics too.